Assess Muscle Strength & Fatigue

 Hand Held Myometry

-the therapy center, clinic or the patient's location,
+the rehab center, clinic or the patient's location,

-with the advantage of Acquiring objective, repeatable and transferrable data.
+with the advantage of Acquiring objective, repeatable and transferrable data, and immediate progress reports.

 For those that Specialize in